falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 	new file:   gb522113/machine-b-log.jpg
 ```

-Now that all merge conflicts are fixed, Git sugesst that you finish the merging (remember we get into a conflict during a merge (after we pulled new update)),
+Now that all merge conflicts are fixed, Git suggests that you finish the merging (remember we get into a conflict during a merge (after we pulled new update)),
 as Git suggested, you run

 ```console